williamszk/rust-study/a_distributed_engine/readme.md

 ## To-do:

+- [x] Let's try to do a map operation of double in an array.
+- [ ] Then try to distribute this operation between the workers.
+- [ ] In larger data sets we could try to make the workers read directly from the source.
+      This would require us to read predefined chunks of the data.
+      We could try to read apache arrow files.
 - [ ] Inside of the worker node, there is no problem to use por 8080.
 But when exposing the port the container should know to export it to another port.
       Maybe we don't need to have a command line argument to set the port